 When you’re ready to go diving, you can set your equipment up and analyse your tank if using nitrox.
 Once you have ensured that you have everything- fin, mask etc, our staff will load it onto the dive van and take you to the dive site.
 Local porters will unload your equipment, and your guide will give you a dive briefing before getting into the water.
 After the dive, the porters will load your gear onto the van, and you can head back to Alba.
 There, our staff will unload your gear for you, and you can then wash your equipment and get ready for the next dive.

 Technical Diving at Alba Diving Tulamben

-Our technical courses
+Our tech courses

 Standard technical courses don’t allow enough time to properly absorb and practice what you learn.
 Courses can feel rushed and this doesn’t create a good environment for learning.
-Our technical courses include as standard more days and more dives than you would otherwise get.
+Our technical diving courses include as standard more days and more dives than you would otherwise get.
 More dives creates a better atmosphere for learning, allows more effective progression, and helps you retain what you learn.
 Consequently when you go home you remember it all better- otherwise what was the point in doing it?

 Competence, not certification

 Certification is not guaranteed with tech; to successfully pass a course takes time.
 Do you think you would be a more capable decompression diver after a 4 dive course or an 8 dive course?
 The real question is, are you prepared to maybe pay ever so slightly more to put in a little more time, or do you want to go down the bare minimum route?
 If the answer is the latter, then we’re probably not the best place to train you.